ipolonsk/openstack-vm-setup-automation/README.md

 ![image info](./docs/images/Terraform_Ansible.png)

+### Workflow in general
+1. Query information about your Openstack cluster (info like images name and more) and download credentials file to be able to login into your cluster
+2. Customize the deployment:\
+   a.
+Add path to your public ssh-key\
+   b.
+Edit variables values use the queried info you collected\
+   c.
+Place the credentials file in the main folder\
+   d.
+Customize the VM configuration by editing and adding roles to Ansible
+ 3. Run the deployer.sh
+ 4. Terraform loads configuration files and compare to current status, and provisioning the infrastructure
+ 5. Terraform created a `hosts` file with IPs of the VMs to be used by Ansible, create a status file to describe the deployment
+ 6. Ansible reads playbook configuration and configure the VMs

 ### OpenStack Infrastructure Provisioning using Terraform
 - Deploy public ssh key as default for all VM
 - Single Security Group include two rules: ssh and XRDP